andhess/quora-trend-analyzer/README.md

 ## Additions

-If you would like to add your own analysis module to this project, just add an elif statement for it and add a command for it in the set in main.py
+If you would like to add your own analysis module to this project, just add an elif statement for it in main.py.
+If you would like such module to be added to the main repository, please submit a pull request from your forked branch and email me at hello@andhess.com.